twse/random-stuff/README.md

 4. Add the contents to names.csv file: `echo file.csv >> ../names.csv` (replace **file.csv** with whatever name you want, e.g. czilla.csv contains the names of all contributors for the old Mozilla Czech speaking community)
 5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with whatever message you want).
 6. Push the master branch via git push.
 (Make sure that your GitHub account has write access for the **mozilla/community-data** repository.)
-7. Visit the credits page via `about:credits` (Mozilla browser) or by clicking the link above and the names you added will appear or be removed live straight away with the last updated date being changed.
+7. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear or be removed live straight away with the last updated date being changed.

 ## Bulk adding names to Mozilla credits list via web user interface (logged in as @gurumukhi)
 1. Go over to the credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Enter whatever commit message you want but do not use the default commit message: Update **filename**.
 4. Commit directly to the master branch but do not create a pull request.
-5. Visit the credits page via `about:credits` (Mozilla browser) or by clicking the link above and the names you added will appear or be removed live straight away with the last updated date being changed.
+5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear or be removed live straight away with the last updated date being changed.

 ## Adding one name to Mozilla credits list via command line
 1. Clone the **mozilla/community-data** repository via `git clone`.
 2. Edit the names.csv file to add your name at the end.
 3. Commit the new file using `git commit ../names.csv -m 'name <email>: "citation"'` (replace these strings with your name, email and citation).
 4. Push the master branch via `git push`.
 (Make sure that your GitHub account has write access for the **mozilla/community-data** repository.)
-5. Visit the credits page via `about:credits` (Mozilla browser) or by clicking the link above and the name you added wil appear straight away with the last updated date being changed.
+5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear straight away with the last updated date being changed.

 ## Adding one name to Mozilla credits list via web user interface (logged in as @gurumukhi)
 1. Go over to the credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.